rse/typopro/README.md

   typography results you usually always need multiple weights of at least the headline and text fonts.

+- **Kerning**
+  Most of the fonts carry reasonable kerning information, provided by the font foundry: instructions for spacing adjustments between particular pairs of glyphs.
+This is important, because for professional typography, kerning is essential.

-- **Kerning** & **Hinting**:
+- **Hinting**:
-  Most of the fonts carry reasonable kerning (instructions for character spacing adjustments) and hinting (display instructions for rasterization adjustments) information.
-This is important, because for professional DTP typography, kerning is essential &mdash; and for rendering fonts on the Web at small sizes, hinting is essential.
-To all fonts hinting information were added by the conversion process of **TypoPRO**.
+  All fonts carry reasonable hinting information, provided by the conversion process (and its `ttfautohint` utility) of **TypoPRO**: display instructions for rasterization adjustments at various rendering sizes.
+This is important, because for rendering fonts on the Web at very small sizes, hinting is essential.

 - **Liberal Licensing**:
   All fonts are under very liberal Open Source licenses and can be